-The advantages of top down estimating is that it can be very quick which can very useful if you’re trying to help a client determine whether or not their budget is viable.
+The advantages of top down estimating is that it can be very quick which can be useful if you’re trying to help a client determine whether or not their budget is viable.
 It’s also useful in helping a client try and understand what kind of scope their budget might allow for.

-Use data from similar projects to decide a similar total
+Use data from similar projects to decide a similar total.

 Simple right?
 Well yes, if you’ve actually got relevant historical data that accurately matches with the current project you’re trying to estimate.
 It assumes you’ve got data from previous projects that are similar enough to provide a useful comparison.

-The disadvantage of analogous estimating is that it’s inaccurate while there may be similarities between projects, projects are always unique – it’s often like trying to compare apples and oranges.
+The disadvantage of analogous estimating is that it’s inaccurate.
+While there may be similarities between projects, projects are always unique – it’s often like trying to compare apples and oranges.
 Furthermore, for analogous estimates to be viable and useful, they’re heavily reliant on accurate historical data.

 The advantage of analogous estimating is that it’s very quick and easy, and can be used with limited information available about the project – similarly to top down estimating, it’s a great estimation technique to use when you just need a ballpark estimate.

-Using data and variables to calculate the total
+Using data and variables to calculate the total.

 If you’ve got the data, and some more time on your hands – a potentially more accurate ballpark estimating technique is parametric estimating.
 Parametric estimating takes variables from similar projects and applies them to the current project.